Total Hip Replacement

 - A blood clot, usually in a vein of the leg (known as a deep vein thrombosis or DVT)

-Specific complications of hip replacement are uncommon, but can include the following:
+Specific complications of hip replacement surgery are:

 - Fractures: A fracture is a break in the bone.
 Fractures can occur during a total hip replacement while the new hip is being put in place.
-This occurs in between 0.3 – 5.4% of total hip operations.
-Usually these fractures heal but sometimes require further surgery.

 - Loose joint: The hip replacement may become ‘loose’.
 This is a rare complication that may require another operation to fix the problem.

 - Nerve damage: Nerves can be damaged during the operation which can cause numbness or weakness in areas of the leg.
-This is a rare complication, occurring in roughly 0.17% of people undergoing hip replacements

 Hip revision surgery